-Vulnerability in UPnP implementation
+Vulnerability in Implementation

 Some models of routers have bad implementation of UPnP.
-This makes the router vulnerable.
+This makes your router vulnerable.
 Such vulnerability can help hackers change DNS setting on router.
 After that all devices on a LAN can be routed to a phishing site, a ransom demanding page or even encrypt your files.

-How to disable UPnP on Router
+How to Disable UPnP on Router

-Go to Forwarding ?
-UPnP and press Disable.
+Go to Forwarding > UPnP and press Disable.

-(If UPnP is already off the button would be named “Enabled” and you would see notification “Current status: Disabled”)
+(If Universal Plug and Play is already OFF the button would be named “Enabled” and you would see notification “Current status: Disabled”)

-Go to Advanced ?
-Advanced Network.
+Go to Advanced > Advanced Network.

 Unset the checkbox Enable UPnP.